jnorell/train-spam-scanner/README.md

 Need dovecot iterate_query enabled, which is in /etc/dovecot/dovecot-sql.conf if using ISPConfig.

 Messages in users' training folders should be expired after some time (default is 6 months).
-Messages in admin training folders should expire, probably later (default is 1 year); ideally retain a minimum number of ham/spam irregardless of age, but that is not implemented.
+Messages in admin training folders should expire, probably later (default is 1 year); ideally retaining a minimum number of ham/spam irregardless of age, but that is not implemented.

 sa-learn will be run as the amavis user, using a bindfs mount to map vmail->amavis user id's to simplify permissions (mount only the public folder paths, not the entire /var/vmail).